Capital Projects > Capital Projects Parks and Public Places

 SCHEDULE: Spring 2018

-PROJECT UPDATE: Project has $200,000 in grant funding and work has begun.
+PROJECT UPDATE: Project has $200,000 in grant funding and punch list items will be completed in fall.

 CITY HALL PLUMBING IMPROVEMENTS